Cartilage-hair hypoplasiaQ77.8

 DefinitionThis section has been translated automatically.

-Very rare, autosomal recessive inherited special form of chondrodystrophy with long trunk, bell-shaped thorax, short extremities, slackness of connective tissue, as well as growth disorders with formation of a dwarfism.
-Fine, weakly pigmented, brittle, altogether sparsely developed coat on head and body.
+Very rare, autosomal recessive inherited special form of chondrodystrophy with a long torso, bell-shaped thorax, short extremities, connective tissue flaccidity and growth disorders with the development of dwarfism.
+Fine, weakly pigmented, brittle, generally sparsely developed coat on head and body.
 Short, brittle nails.
-Disorders of T-cell immunity are found inconsistently.
-This results in atypical pyoderma and granulomatous skin infiltrates.
+Disorders of T-cell immunity are found inconsistently (Vakkilainen S et al.2020).
+These result in atypical pyoderma and granulomatous skin infiltrates.
+Gastrointestinal problems such as malabsorption and intolerance to gluten can also occur.

 Occurrence/EpidemiologyThis section has been translated automatically.